kjeiun/amuse/src/lm/README.md

 ## Notes

 - The AMUSE branch effectively expects `--scheduler none` so optimizer warmup is active.
+- `amuse` requires a positive warmup length in the optimizer implementation, so set `--warmup_steps > 0`.
 - For multi-GPU runs, adjust `CUDA_VISIBLE_DEVICES` and `--nproc_per_node` to match your machine.

 ## Codebase